Documenting the COVID-19 Pandemic

 - Fill out a survey documenting your experiences and reflections of the pandemic.

 Please make sure you identify your items by providing as much information as you are able.
 Name of creator, date created, place, etc.

 What to contribute?
 It may be an idea, an observation, a reflection, a photo or scan of an Evanston scene or a sign on a shop, the record of your day, your feelings about Evanston’s particular response to the pandemic, etc. These contributions will constitute a community record of this time.
 We will house them in a new collection that will be available to researchers at the Evanston History Center at a later date.

-Please contact Jenny Thompson at firstname.lastname@example.org with questions or to submit your contribution via email.
+Please contact Jenny Thompson at email@example.com with questions or to submit your contribution via email.
+You may also contact Jenny if you have a physical item you’d like to donate.
 Thank you for contributing!

 Listen to Jenny Thompson discuss the collecting project on the Evanston Public Library’s podcast, The Check Out.
 Jenny talks with Jill Schacter, Community Engagment Coordinator at Evanston Public Library.